 Summer is the season for envying your friends with lake houses and angling to get yourself an invitation to visit them.
 Lakes are as synonymous with summer weekends as beaches and barbecue, but many forget that lakes aren’t just a warm-weather destination.
 In fact, some — like people without lake houses — would argue that winter is the best time to visit the country’s most beautiful lakes.
 Whether it’s hiking, skating, or just a quick pit stop to bask in the frozen magic, a cold-weather lake trip is the best antidote for the winter blues.
-These are the US lakes you need to add to your winter itinerary.
+These are the lake getaway you need to add to your winter itinerary.

 1. Lake Superior, Michigan